darioalessandro/Theater/README.md

 ```swift
   public class Dude : Actor {
 ```
-In order to "listen for messages, users have to override the receive method:
+In order to "listen" for messages, actors have to override the receive method:
 ```swift
   override public func receive(msg : Message) -> Void {